MarkusPunnar/CText/README.md

 To run the editor:

  - On Windows, run bin/CText.exe
- - On Linux, run CText from command line as ./bin/CText
+ - On Linux, run the startup.sh script to compile the code and make an executable file.
+After that, run CText with ./CText